atif87/ingenuitas.github.com/_posts/proposals/2012-4-1-proposal-atif87-proposal-image-stitching.md

 April 20 to May 25:
 * Start to talk with the mentor(s) about the project.
 * Learning from them about SimpleCV.
-* Find and analyse the current image stitching algorithms.
+* Find, analyse and implement the current image stitching algorithms.
 * Learning to code for SimpleCV.

 May 25 to June 30:
 * Start of the implementation of the Ideas,
-* Compare the results with current Image stitiching algorithm implemented in matlab.
+* Compare the results with current Image stitiching algorithm implemented.

 July 1 to July 10:
 * Preparing an overview for the mid-term evaluation